The Founding Story of Diamond Ranch Academy

 You will need a little history to understand our family tradition of helping young people.
-First, my dad: George M. Dias was born in 1932 to alcoholic parents (my grandparents).
-At the tender age of only 5 years, he would sit on the front steps of the bar where his parents were drinking and wait for them to bring him something to eat.
+First, my dad: George M. Dias, was born in 1932 to alcoholic parents (my grandparents).
+At the tender age of only five years, he would sit on the front steps of the bar where his parents were drinking and wait for them to bring him something to eat.
 Many times it was a long wait.
 He knew he would get a beating if he went into the bar.
 So he sat, patiently waiting for his parents, day after day, outside on the steps of that little bar.
 One day, with winter approaching, it was so cold he had no choice but to seek shelter.

-The police found my dad as a child, wandering around the city, which began a long and difficult stretch of his life, including moving from foster home to foster home.
+The police found my dad wandering around the city as a child, which began a long and difficult stretch of his life, including moving from foster home to foster home.
 Some of his foster parents treated him kindly, but others were very distant and cold toward him.
 He remembered with pain and sorrow one foster home where his foster mother would send all of her biological children off to school with a hug.
 He would stand longingly waiting for the hug that never came to him.
 Those were dark days.

 My father eventually met Shirley O. Hall, who would become my mother.
 Mom hadn’t had an easy childhood either.
 At the age of 7, she lost her father to lung cancer.
 Her mother had to work long hours to make ends meet and was seldom home.
-So at only 7 years old, she had to shoulder the household’s burdens, including cooking, cleaning, and laundry.
-To say that fate robbed my sweet mother of her childhood would be an understatement.
+So at only seven years old, she had to shoulder the household’s burdens, including cooking, cleaning, and laundry.
+That fate robbed my sweet mother of her childhood would be an understatement.
 My mom met my dad when she was 16 years old.
 It didn’t take long for them to get married and start a family.

 That brings us to my story.
 Growing up with that many brothers and sisters and having observed firsthand how my parents had made a difference in their lives, I knew at a very young age I would dedicate my life to helping young people with challenges.
 Throughout my dating years, I was looking for someone to share that dream with me and help me make it a reality.